 Associate Professor (Musicology/Ethnomusicology, Music Education)

-Over the last several years she has published book chapters on MuchMusic, MTV and nation-bound imagined communities in Medium Cool: Music Videos from Soundies to Cell Phones (Duke University Press, 2007), a chapter (with Susan Fast) on music, mourning and American nationhood in Music in the Post-9/11 World (Routledge, 2007) and on Canadian benefit concerts in Music and Television: Channels of Listening (Routledge, 2011).
-Other recent publications appear in the Journal of Popular Music Studies, Women and Music: A Journal of Gender and Culture, Canadian University Music Review, and the Canadian Journal for Traditional Music.
+Dr. Pegley has published book chapters on MuchMusic, MTV and nation-bound imagined communities in Medium Cool: Music Videos from Soundies to Cell Phones (Duke University Press, 2007), on music, mourning and American nationhood in Music in the Post-9/11 World (Routledge, 2007, with Susan Fast), and a chapter on the politics of Canadian benefit concerts in Music and Television: Channels of Listening (Routledge, 2011).
+She has also published in the Journal of Popular Music Studies, Women and Music: A Journal of Gender and Culture, Canadian University Music Review, and the Canadian Journal for Traditional Music.
+In 2011, she began a research program funded by the Social Sciences and Humanities Research Council of Canada in which she explores the relationship between music, war and Canadian identity.
+An article stemming from this work, “Music, Memory, and Ideology at the Canadian War Museum,” was published in Echo: A Music-Centered Journal, in the spring of 2012.

 In addition to her research activities, she has been involved professionally for several years as an editorial board member for the journal Women and Music: A Journal of Gender and Culture (published by the International Alliance for Women in Music).
 She also serves on the board for GEMS (Gender, Education, Music, Society), a theoretical on-line journal designed to explore gender-specific issues within educational curricula and practice.